ESS registration is CLOSED.

 Contractors

-Participating in the ESS Program is an excellent business opportunity for contractors.
+Participating in the CRMP seismic retrofit programs is an excellent business opportunity for contractors.
 CRMP has provided retrofit grants to thousands of California homeowners to help pay for a seismic retrofit of their home.
 Licensed contractors participating in the program are the backbone of our retrofit programs' success.

-• No Fees - There is no fee for you to participate in ESS, and any California licensed Type A or B general contractor in good standing may participate.
+• No Fees - There is no fee for you to participate in CRMP, and any California-licensed Type A or B general contractor in good standing may participate.

-• Demand - Thousands of homes in California need this type of retrofit.
+• Demand - Thousands of homes in California need this type of seismic retrofit.

-• Exclusivity - Homeowners invited into the ESS grant program are required to hire a contractor from the ESS Contractor Directory.
-To be added to the Contractor Directory:
+• Exclusivity - Homeowners invited into a CRMP grant program, and who need to hire a contractor to do the work, are required to hire a contractor from the CRMP Contractor Directory.
+Take these steps to be added to the Contractor Directory:

-• If you’re already registered as an Earthquake Brace + Bolt contractor, go straight to your Dashboard and complete the free ESS training.
+• If you’re already registered as a CRMP contractor for either EBB or ESS, go straight to your Dashboard and complete the free training.

 • New to our retrofit programs?
-Simply Register with us, and then complete our free ESS training.
+Simply Register with us, and then complete the free CRMP trainings.

-• Free Seismic Retrofit Training - ESS offers free online training to contractors.
-Developed by FEMA, this brief training will help you learn to identify common seismic vulnerabilities of living space over garage houses, how to retrofit those homes, and how to apply applicable construction guidelines.
+• Free Seismic Retrofit Training - CRMP offers free online trainings to contractors.
+Developed by FEMA, these brief trainings will help you learn to identify common seismic vulnerabilities, how to retrofit those homes, and how to apply applicable construction guidelines.

-• Program Support -We are here for you!
-We provide an easy-to-use online Contractor Dashboard where you can manage your ESS projects, and our customer service team is available Monday through Friday during normal business hours to answer your questions.
+• Program Support - We are here for you!
+We provide an easy-to-use online Contractor Dashboard where you can manage your CRMP retrofit projects, and our customer service team is available Monday through Friday, 8 a.m. to 5 p.m., to answer your questions.
 Simply Contact Us.

 How to Get Started